 Organization (immaterial relationship structure) is the key to emergence.
 Whenever we have multiple instances of something, relationship structures among those things arises.
 These immaterial relationship structures dictate how a set of one collection of things will interact with another set of things.
 In other words, new properties emerge from relationships among a collection of things.
 We are considering a process that is the exact opposite of reductionism: as you divide something into smaller and smaller parts, you destroy relationships among its population of parts and their resultant emergent properties.
 For example, as you focus on smaller and smaller parts of a drop of water, at the point of having only a few molecules left, you lose the emergent property of liquidity; as you chop up a song into smaller and smaller pieces, you destroy the song and are left only with disembodied tones.
 You are an emergent phenomenon.
 The organization among your cells allows them to create the system that is you, engaging in complex behaviors that no single cell in your body could accomplish.
 Organization is vital.
 If the organization of your cells were suddenly randomized, say in a blender, you would be having a very bad day.

 The three mentioned material building blocks come with fundamental forces.
 Protons and electrons have both mass and charge, neutrons exhibit mass.
 Mass and charge are "fundamental" because, for this discussion, we are unable to peer behind the curtain and see where they come from, what makes them what they are.
 They are essentially magic to us.
-And remember, the "properties" of a material are essentially the ways in which it interacts with other things.
+And remember, the "properties" of a material are often just a short-hand for the ways in which it interacts with other things.
 Those properties arise from the structure of the electron cloud/electron-generated fields surrounding the molecule or atomic nucleus.
 As you combine elements in different ways, you create different electron clouds/fields in the resulting molecules which, because of their structures, interact with other things in characteristic ways which we call properties.

 Material and immaterial aspects are separate branches on the tree of reality, influencing each other via their mutual connection to reality's multiple-aspect structure.
 Mind is a manifestation of the immaterial aspect/branch.
 To the extent that mind is created from more basic mindness bits, these bits must also be immaterial: the separation between material and immaterial branches does not allow one to directly create the other.
 To make apple juice, you start with apples, not oranges.
 This all means that the material aspect of the brain, such as neurons, do not create mind.
 Rather, if mind is created by the brain, it must be created within its immaterial aspect/branch.
 In fact, if no special magic happens along the way, elements with mindness properties must be present at the most fundamental stratum of reality.
 Let me put that another way: like mass and electromagnetism, mindness must be a primitive attribute of reality.
 It isn't magically created from any material thing, it's present at the most basic level.
 It is, of course, always possible that some immaterial force, some "vital spirit" exists at the fundamental level that our instruments have been, as yet, unable to detect.
 I'll return to this possibility at the end of our discussion.
 For now, immaterial electromagnetic forces associated with material protons and electrons are the most likely known suspect for the basic bits of mindness.
 That doesn't mean that all mindness bits are conscious, of course, or even that they resemble the complex event we call mind.
 The most basic and ubiquitous mind-bits are surely(?) not conscious.
 But as they are combined in more and more complex mindness structures, eventually, consciousness emerges.